DyogenIBENS/Agora/doc/HowTo.md

 ### AGORA with no selection of robust families

-This is the simplest way of running AGORA.
-It will compare all extant genomes pairwise to extract conserved adjacencies, generate the ancestral adjacency graphs and linearise them to produce CARs.
+This is the simplest and quickest reconstruction.
+AGORA compares all extant genomes pairwise to extract conserved adjacencies, generates the ancestral adjacency graphs and linearises them to produce CARs.

 > AGORA workflow with no selection of robust families